l0wc0ster/blog/tabnabbing.md

 ![Image](/img/tabnabbing/2.png)

-At the same time, the attacker can clone the authorization page to the vulnerable page using «httrack» or any similar utility.
+At the same time, the attacker can clone the authorization page to the vulnerable page using **httrack** or any similar utility.
 In this case, unnoticed by the victim, a transition will be made to the tab with the vulnerable site.
 As a rule, in such cases, the victim enters his username and password, assuming that the timed out session has expired.
 As a result, the attacker can easily obtain the victim's login and password using a web server with the ability to log POST requests.

 ![Image](/img/tabnabbing/3.png)